safeflame/safeflame.github.io/README.md

-# Server Down!.
+# Server Down!
 If This Page Remains The Same For A Long Time Contact Support Team